-This did not work and the Jewish numbers continued to increase, reaching 27.6% in 1925.
-At that point Lowell proposed the imposition of a de facto Jewish quota by the institution of highly discretionary admissions criteria emphasizing subjective measures of "character and personality" rather than exam scores.
-"To prevent a dangerous increase in the proportion of Jews," he wrote to the Admissions Committee, "I know at present only one way which is at the same time straightforward and effective, and that is a selection by a personal estimate of character."
+Lowell had indeed proposed a formal 15% Jewish quota in 1920, which the faculty rejected, but when the Jewish numbers reached 27.6% in 1925 they adopted his proposal to impose a de facto quota via discretionary admissions criteria emphasizing subjective measures of "character and personality" rather than exam scores.
 Lowell was quite candid that "a very large proportion of the less desirable, upon this basis, are . . . the Jews."